-You may be wondering why you should integrate Prometheus in Checkmk at all.
-Therefore an important note at this point: Our integration of Prometheus is aimed at all of our users who already use Prometheus.
-By integrating Prometheus into Checkmk, we can close the gap that has arisen here so that you do not have to continuously check two monitoring systems.
+You may be wondering why you should even integrate Prometheus into Checkmk at all — therefore we would like to make an important note at this point: Our integration of Prometheus is aimed at all of our users who already use Prometheus.
+By integrating Prometheus into Checkmk, we can close the gap that has opened up here so that you do not have to continuously check two monitoring systems.

 This enables you to correlate the data from the two systems, accelerate any error analysis and, at the same time, facilitate communication between Checkmk and Prometheus users.

 As a most pleasant side benefit of this integration, it is likely that your metrics from Prometheus automatically receive a meaningful context thanks to Checkmk.
 For example, while Prometheus correctly shows you the amount of main memory used, you do not have to take any extra manual steps in Checkmk to find out how much of the total available memory this is.
 As banal as this example may be, it shows at which points Checkmk makes monitoring easier — even in some of the smallest details.

 1.2.
 Exporter or PromQL

 The integration of the most important exporters for Prometheus is provided via a special agent.
 The following exporters for Prometheus are available: